-No campfire is needed for these delicious and rich Sheet Pan S’mores.
+No campfire is needed for these delicious Sheet Pan S’mores.
 It is all you love about S’mores but in a sheet pan.
 Graham Cracker crust bottom, melty milk chocolate bars and toasty marshmallows make this the perfect summer treat.

-The Ingredients for Sheet Pan S’mores
+The Sheet Pan

 The usual suspects make up these easy Sheet Pan S’mores.
 Graham Crackers, Hershey’s Milk Chocolate Bars, and marshmallows.